|

 Summary of Results: Mass Communication Division Paper Review 2003

 The division received a total of 62 competitive paper submissions.
-The summary of results is shown in the following table.
+The

 Number of Papers submitted 62